ppound/islandora_piggyback/README.md

 It exists only as demo to illustrate how Islandora ingests and displays digital assets and how modules can be used to alter output.

+Islandora is evolving all the time so check the Islandora modules islandora.api.php for the documentation on the latest hooks that modules can implement.